twisted/treq/docs/api.rst

         asynchronous.
 In that case, after each write from the server, :meth:`flush()` must be called so the client can see it.

+    .. method:: cleanSessions()

+        Clean up sessions to prevent leaving behind a dirty reactor.

+        If you are using :obj:`StubTreq` with :obj:`twisted.web.server.Session` objects, you most likely have to call this method once you are done, for example during the tearDown of a unittest TestCase.

     As the methods on :class:`treq.client.HTTPClient`:

     .. method:: request